nabila-sheona/i-mjustagirl/README.md

 That's it.
 That's the app.
 Spin fair, spin square, no crying if you get "Chaotic Library Gremlin."

-Pick a theme while you're at it — six flavors, all vibes: default, black-purple, white-pink, blue-black, lilac, cream.
+Pick a theme while you're at it — six themes, all vibes: default, black-purple, white-pink, blue-black, lilac, cream.
 It even skins the wheel itself now, no more mismatched neon-pink slices on your moody black-purple theme.